 About Points of Light

 Points of Light are outstanding individual volunteers – people who are making a change in their community.
-Every week day the Prime Minister recognises an inspirational volunteer with the Daily Point of Light award.
+Every week day the Prime Minister recognises an inspirational volunteer with the daily Points of Light award.

-First established by President George H. W. Bush in 1990, over 5,000 US Points of Light have been recognised in the USA.
+First established by President George H. W. Bush in 1990, over 7,000 US daily Points of Light have been recognised through the USA programme.
 UK Points of Light was developed in partnership with the US programme and launched in the Cabinet Room at 10 Downing Street in April 2014.

 Since then hundreds of people have been named Points of Light by the Prime Minister, highlighting an enormous array of innovative and inspirational volunteering across the length and breadth of Britain.